MRCIEU/CheckSumStats/README.md

 92 of 95 top hits in the test dataset do not overlap with associations for arachidonic acid in the GWAS catalog.
 Taken together with the non-linear relationship between the expected and reported effect sizes, this suggests a large number of false positives, which may in turn reflect problems with the post-GWAS cleaning of the summary statistics.
 Correspondence with the data provider confirmed that the GWAS summary statistics had not gone through post GWAS filtering of low quality variants (e.g. exclusion of SNPs with low minor allele frequency or low imputation r2 scores).
 Once we obtained a cleaned dataset (with low quality SNPs excluded), the aforementioned discrepancies were resolved.

-## Step 5.
-Check whether the reported P values correspond to the reported effect sizes (arachidonic acid example)
+## 2.6 Check whether the reported P values correspond to the reported effect sizes (arachidonic acid example)

 Finally, we check whether the reported P values correspond to the reported effect sizes.